magnetikonline/funcqueue/README.md

 ```

 ### FuncQueue.complete(callback)
-- Assigns a callback that will be executed at the competition of all defined tasks.
+- Assigns a callback that will be executed at competition of all defined tasks.
 - Callback is passed two arguments - Node.js 'error first' style:
 	- Error value/object (if returned/thrown).
 	- Array of results from each `addTask()` item in queue, unless error where result list will be `undefined`.